Multi-Tenant SaaS

 Tenant

-Let's start by creating the tenant
+Let's start with the built-in tenant

 object type.
 A tenant can have an owner